-Tradition of Caring Since 1927
+A Tradition of Caring Since 1927

-Children in treatment at the turn of the century are more emotionally troubled than ever before.
-Emily Griffith Center, now known as Griffith Centers for Children, continues to expand its innovative programs to reach additional children, opening a new residential treatment facility for boys in Rifle, CO, and their first residential program for girls in Grand Junction, CO.
+At the turn of the century, children are more emotionally troubled than ever before.
+Emily Griffith Center, which updated its name to Griffith Centers for Children, continued to expand its innovative programs to reach additional children, opening a new residential treatment facility for boys in Rifle, CO, and their first residential program for girls in Grand Junction, CO.